CausewayDigital/Minecraft-EE-MakeCode/tutorials/python-islands/island-1/standalone/say_1.md

 Strings (text) are just one type of data within Python.
 There are a few other interesting **Datatypes**.
 - Integers: Whole numbers, for example, 1, 5, -2
 - Floats: Decimal numbers, for example, 1.4, 5.7, -3.8
-- Booleans: True or False
+- Booleans: True or False (they must include the capital T and F)

 The `||player:say()||` command supports outputting each of these, without the need for quotation marks.